Cyclone Tauktae: Gujarat

-The cyclone made landfall in the region of Saurashtra between Diu and Una at around 21:00 IST, and weakened to a Very Severe Cyclonic Storm.
+The cyclone made landfall in the region of Saurashtra between Diu and Rajula at around 21:00 IST, and weakened to a Very Severe Cyclonic Storm.
 Wind speeds of approximately 150 to 175 km/h were recorded at the district of Diu in the union territory of Dadra and Nagar Haveli and Daman and Diu.
 A total of 67 people were killed in Gujarat, while 55,384 homes were damaged.
 Over 1,000 poles were uprooted while and over 2,400 villages witnessed power supply failures.
 Only 100 COVID-19 hospitals out of the 400 in the state had power.
 All hospitals had generators, however, four of them failed.
 Authorities were sent to repair them.
 The situation the cyclone brought was labeled as a "double blow" by Udaya Regmi, the South Asian head of the International Federation of Red Cross and Red Crescent Societies (IFRCRCS).
 A COVID-induced curfew that was issued across 36 cities was extended three days due to the cyclone.
 Originally, it was expected to be cancelled on Tuesday.
 Several food and water sources that are needed for farmers were interrupted.

 In the village of Vijapadi, located in Amreli district near the landfall site, most of the houses were damaged by the cyclone due to their weak structures.
 Many residents were moved to a high school and a madrasa to protect themselves from the storm.
 The previous afternoon, their power supply had been damaged.
 Over 30 bullocks, worth ₹18,000 each, were killed in the area.
 In neighbouring Hadidad, homes were damaged, along with banana plantations being flattened, with little being left.
 Houses were said to be totally damaged, being reduced to less than huts.
 Other livestock, such as goats, were killed in the village.